Lyra1337/valheim-network-fix/README.md

 This little injectable DLL should fix the network bandwidth issue in valheim.
 It's based on [this](https://windowsreport.com/valheim-lag-server/) dnSpy patch method.
 The server also needs to get this DLL injected or patched by the dnSpy approach.

+I'm currenty unable to build it using the correct mono runtime.

 ## Approach

 It uses reflection to find the loaded `assembly_valheim` in the current `AppDomain` and tries to set the private field `m_dataPerSec` in the singleton `TDOMan.instance`.